 The screenshot shows the 'Configure Basic Features' dialog box.
-It contains a list of checkboxes for various features: SSL Offloading, Load Balancing (which is checked), Content Filter, Rewrite, Authentication, Authorization and Auditing, HTTP Compression, Content Switching, Integrated Caching, and Citrix Gateway.
+It contains a list of checkboxes for various features: 'SSL Offloading' (unchecked), 'Load Balancing' (checked), 'Content Filter' (unchecked), 'Rewrite' (unchecked), 'Authentication, Authorization and Auditing' (unchecked), 'HTTP Compression' (unchecked), 'Content Switching' (unchecked), 'Integrated Caching' (unchecked), and 'Citrix Gateway' (unchecked).
 At the bottom of the dialog are two buttons: 'OK' (highlighted with a blue box) and 'Close'.